truetoatlanta/math4640-project/final.md

 ## Reasons for failure
 However, these algorithms and methods are not perfect and can fail for any multidude of reasons.
 ### Fixed-Point Iteration Failures
-"The behavior of fixed-point iteration schemes can vary widely, from divergence, to slow converge, to rapid convergence" (Heath, 2009, p.226).
+"The behavior of fixed-point iteration schemes can vary widely, from divergence, to slow convergence, to rapid convergence" (Heath, 2009, p.226).
 This means that depending on the g(x) function used, fixed-point iteration method may not actually converge.

 ![](fixedpoint.PNG)